 Performance outcomes Acceptable outcomes Applicant response PO1 Works on a local government road do not adversely impact on footpaths or existing infrastructure within the road verge and maintain the flow, safety and efficiency of pedestrians, cyclists and vehicles.
 AO1.1 Footpaths/pathways are located in the road verge and are provided for the hierarchy of the road and located and designed and constructed in accordance with Planning scheme policy SC5 - FNQROC Regional Development Manual.
-N/A AO1.2 Kerb ramp crossovers are constructed in accordance with Planning scheme policy SC 5 - FNQROC Regional Development Manual.
-N/A AO1.3 New pipes, cables, conduits or other similar infrastructure required to cross existing footpaths: (a) are installed via trenchless methods; or (b) where footpath infrastructure is removed to install infrastructure, the new section of footpath is installed to the standard detailed in the Planning scheme policy SC5 - FNQROC Regional Development Manual, and is not less than a 1.2 metre section.
-N/A AO1.4 Where existing footpaths are damaged as a result of development, footpaths are reinstated ensuring: (a) similar surface finishes are used; (b) there is no change in level at joins of new and existing sections; (c) new sections are matched to existing in terms of dimension and reinforcement.
-N/A
+Proposal complies or is capable of complying.
+AO1.2 Kerb ramp crossovers are constructed in accordance with Planning scheme policy SC 5 - FNQROC Regional Development Manual.
+Proposal complies or is capable of complying.
+AO1.3 New pipes, cables, conduits or other similar infrastructure required to cross existing footpaths: (a) are installed via trenchless methods; or (b) where footpath infrastructure is removed to install infrastructure, the new section of footpath is installed to the standard detailed in the Planning scheme policy SC5 - FNQROC Regional Development Manual, and is not less than a 1.2 metre section.
+Proposal complies or is capable of complying.
+AO1.4 Where existing footpaths are damaged as a result of development, footpaths are reinstated ensuring: (a) similar surface finishes are used; (b) there is no change in level at joins of new and existing sections; (c) new sections are matched to existing in terms of dimension and reinforcement.
+Proposal complies or is capable of complying.